-5. The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs in USD and calculated using a discount rate of 10 percent, included in the reserves data of the Company for Canadian properties evaluated for the year ended December 31, 2019, and identifies the respective portions thereof that we have audited, evaluated and reviewed and reported on to the Company's management and Board of Directors:
+5. The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2020, and identifies the respective portions thereof that we have audited, evaluated and reviewed and reported on to the Company's management and Board of Directors:

-Independent Net Present Value of Future Net Revenue Before Income Taxes (10% Discount Rate)
+Independent resent Value of e Income Taxes

-Qualified Location

-Reserves of

-Evaluator or Reserves Audited Evaluate d Reviewed Total
+Qualified Reserves Evaluator or Location of Reserves Audited Evaluated Reviewed Total

-Auditor Effective Date (Country) (M\$US) (M\$US) (M\$US) (M\$US)
+Auditor Effective Date (Country) (M\$) (M\$) (M\$) (M\$)

-Sproule December 31, 2019 Canada
+Sproule December 31, 2020 Canada

-Total Nil 1,833,574 Nil 1,833,574
+Total Nil 1,914,864 Nil 1,914,864

-- In our opinion, the reserves data evaluated by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
-We express no opinion on the reserves data that we reviewed but did not audit or evaluate. - We have no responsibility to update our report referred to in paragraph 5 for events and circumstances occurring after the effective date of our report, entitled "Evaluation of the P&NG Reserves of International Petroleum Corporation Corp.
-Canada in Canada (As of December 31, 2019)". - Because the reserves data are based on judgments regarding future events, actual results will vary and the variations may be material.
+- 6. In our opinion, the reserves data evaluated by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
+We express no opinion on the reserves data that we reviewed but did not audit or evaluate. - 7.
+We have no responsibility to update our report referred to in paragraph 5 for events and circumstances occurring after the effective date of our report, entitled "Evaluation of the P&NG Reserves of International Petroleum Corp.
+Canada (As of December 31, 2020)". - 8.
+Because the reserves data are based on judgments regarding future events, actual results will vary and the variations may be material.